 Lanois has returned to non-stop production work, with Luscious Jackson's Fever In, Fever Out, Emmylou Harris' Wrecking Ball and Dylan's Time Out of Mind.
 He also found time to record the soundtrack to the Billy Bob Thornton film Sling Blade.
 Lanois' vividly cinematic album Belladonna features his pedal steel guitar, and takes you on a journey.

 "[Instrumental music] can speak louder than singing," Lanois explains.
 "It leaves a window of opportunity for someone to use their imagination and build their own scenario.
 You can make your own movie."

 "Some of my favorite records take you on a journey," says Lanois.
 "I wanted to make a record like that, that would challenge the imagination, conjure up images and, most importantly, it would be a reliable friend - it would take you to that place and never let you down."

-If Daniel Lanois is nearby then so is his beloved pedal steel guitar.
-"It was the first instrument I learned to play," he explains.
+If Daniel Lanois is nearby, then so is his beloved pedal steel guitar: "It was the first instrument I learned to play."
 He never leaves home without it.